zaninime/fela/docs/recipes/TestingFelaComponents.md

 import React from 'react'
-import PropTypes from 'prop-types' import { mount as enzymeMount } from 'enzyme' import { createRenderer } from 'fela' import { renderToString } from 'fela-tools' import { createTheme } from 'fela-bindings' import toJson from 'enzyme-to-json' import myTheme from './my-theme'
+import PropTypes from 'prop-types' import { mount as enzymeMount } from 'enzyme' import { createRenderer } from '@zaninime/fela' import { renderToString } from '@zaninime/fela-tools'
+import { createTheme } from '@zaninime/fela-bindings'
+import toJson from 'enzyme-to-json' import myTheme from './my-theme'